Orlandov87/Ignite/README.md

 # Ignite
-This will the the go to app for communications by gamers.
+This will be teh go-to app for communications by gamers.

 ## Test
 Hello